fanji-isc/IRIS-Speed-Test/README.md

 docker-compose rm
 ```

-This is important, specially if you are going back and forth between running the speed test on one database (say InterSystems IRIS) and some other (say MySQL).
+This is important, especially if you are going back and forth between running the speed test on one database (say InterSystems IRIS) and some other (say MySQL).

 ### 2.2 - MySQL on your PC